liammcluckie/Low-Tide-Surf-Club/README.md

 - I also plan to use imagery on the modal that prompts visitors to sign up to the newsletter.

-- One of the website pages will be a gallery section where I will use imagery to tell a story, primarily informing the visitor about what the business creates featuring previous products.
+- One of the website pages will be a surfers stories section where I will use imagery to tell a story about previous customers, primarily informing the visitor about what the business creates featuring previous products.
 As well as, showing the design process.

 - There will also be icon imagery included in the site, however, this will be minimal in order to still keep the aesthetic style consistent.

 - The imagery used will be de-saturated in colour and the main focal will be on the products and lifestyle based around these.
-The de-saturation in colour will fit in with the rest of the simple greyscale colours used throughout the rest of the website.
+The de-saturation in colour will fit in with the rest of the simple monochrome colours used throughout the rest of the website.

 ### Logo